thatgeeman/nbs/README.md

-# misc-nbs
+# Notebooks
-A collection of notebooks with personal annotations to train deep learning models in PyTorch for various problems.
+A collection of deep learning portfolio projects hosted as static jupyter notebooks with personal annotations.